Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Transfer learning between RL problems

 \begin{lemma} The optimal randomized policy of the LQR \eqref{eq: state} -- \eqref{eq: cost} is:

 where $P_t$ solves the following Riccati equation:

 \end{lemma}

 \begin{remark} The Gaussian form of $\pi^\ast$ originates from the entropy-regularization term in the cost function \eqref{eq: cost}.
 The mean of $\pi^\ast$ appears in a mean-reverting fashion, pushing the agent to 0.
 Meanwhile, the covariance of $\pi^\ast$ is driven by the regularization coefficient $\tau > 0$.
 The larger the value of $\tau$, the more the agent would explore.
-In the case where $\tau \rightarrow 0^+$, $\pi^\ast$ would converge to a deterministic policy as one should expect (see \cite[Section~5.4]{wang2018exploration} for a formal discussion on the convergence of $\pi^\ast$). \end{remark}
+In the case where $\tau \rightarrow 0^+$, $\pi^\ast$ would converge to a deterministic policy as one should expect (see \cite[Section~5.4]{wang2018exploration}). \end{remark}